-Pipeline operators who trust A.I. need visibility into how results are obtained.
+Pipeline integrity management operators who trust A.I. need visibility into how results are obtained.
 Because intelligent software isn't perfect, it should offer a visual representation that explain results.

 This ensures the system is adjusted for greater accuracy.
 Software that processes data without A.I. (or without transparency) is not robust enough to handle the diverse needs of the digital oilfield.

 Transparency also includes providing a digital copy of the document that shows what pipeline data was extracted.
 This helps in cases where human review is necessary to verify a result.

 Step 5: Data Integration

 Not every operator works from the same information systems or has the same analytics tools.
-Data integration is more than pushing data to a CSV file.
+Data integration for pipeline integrity management is more than pushing data to a CSV file.

 Look for a tool that provides not just a data output file, but the ability to integrate according to existing master data models.
 This kind of tight integration attaches greater meaning to your data.